kuidja-tchatat/AI_Design_Prototype/_TEMPLATE.md

 tokens: [PICK ONE FROM TAGS.md, OR DELETE THIS LINE]
 ---

+** This section is instructions.
+Delete all of it, down to and including the line of dashes at the end, once you have filled the page in.**

 # How to use this template

-**This section is instructions.
-Delete all of it, down to and including the line of dashes at the end, once you have filled the page in.**

 The block of tags above this section has to stay exactly where it is, on the very first line of the file.
 It only works from there.
 If anything gets pushed